History of Proto-Slavic: Introduction

 Slavic scholars differ widely in both the terminology and periodization of these developments.
 Some scholars do not use the term "Common Slavic" at all.
 For some others, the Common Slavic period comes after Proto-Slavic rather than including it.
 Some scholars (e.g. Frederik Kortlandt) divide the Common Slavic period into five or more stages, while others use as few as two (an early, uniform stage and a late, dialectally differentiated stage).

+The emergence of Proto-Slavic was closely tied to the broader cultural and social developments of early Slavic communities.
+Archaeological and linguistic research indicates that these groups formed a network of agrarian societies across Eastern and Central Europe, whose interactions and migrations contributed to the spread of common linguistic and cultural features.

+Over several centuries, Proto-Slavic gradually diverged from the Balto-Slavic continuum through ongoing contact and mutual intelligibility, developing distinct sound systems and grammatical patterns that defined it as an independent linguistic branch.
+Between the 6th and 9th centuries AD, the growing geographic dispersion of Slavic-speaking peoples led to increasing dialectal differentiation, giving rise to the East, West, and South Slavic branches that would later develop into the modern Slavic languages.